SGM Degree / Materials Science and Engineering

 2000–2002: Associate Degree in Hotel and Restaurant Management, Nîmes

-2002–2008: Development of manufacturing procedures for satellite panels and product assembly; tracking of non-conformities.
+2002–2008: Development of manufacturing procedures for satellite panels, product assembly, and tracking of non-conformities.
 THALES

 Rémi – 2009: Advanced Technician in Geotechnical Engineering, ESG Méditerranée